SubramaniarajaPS/Java-Essentials/src/main/java/docs/Comprehensive_Java_Notes.md

 **Constructors**

-- Constructor:

 - A special method within a class that is automatically called when an object is created (instantiated).
 Its main job is to initialize the object, setting up its internal state or assigning default values to its attributes.
 - Have the same name as the class and do not have a return type.
 - Default Constructor: If no constructor is explicitly defined, Java provides a default no-argument constructor.
 - Parameterized Constructor: Takes arguments to initialize object attributes with specific values.
 - Overloaded Constructors: A class can have multiple constructors with different parameter lists, similar to overloaded methods, allowing objects to be initialized in various ways.

 **Inheritance**

-- Inheritance:

 - A mechanism where one class (subclass/child class) inherits the attributes and methods from another class (superclass/parent class).
 This promotes code reusability.
 - extends keyword: Used to establish an inheritance relationship (Dog extends Animal).
 - Every class in Java, if it doesn't explicitly extend another class, implicitly extends the Object class, which is the root class in the Java hierarchy.
 - super keyword: Used within a subclass to refer to the immediate superclass's members (fields, methods, or constructors).
 For example, super() calls the superclass's constructor.
 - Multi-level Inheritance: A class can inherit from a parent, which in turn inherits from a grandparent (e.g., Class C extends Class B, and Class B extends Class A).
 - No Multiple Inheritance (of classes): Java does not support multiple inheritance directly for classes (a class cannot extend from two parent classes).
 This avoids complex issues like the "diamond problem".
 However, it can implement multiple interfaces (see Abstraction).

- **Polymorphism**

-- Polymorphism (Greek: "poly" means many, "morph" means shape):
+ **Polymorphism** (Greek: "poly" means many, "morph" means shape):

 - The concept of "many shapes" or forms.
 In Java, it means that objects can identify as other objects, allowing objects of diverse types of classes to be regarded as the object of the superclass.
 - Achieved through method overriding (runtime polymorphism) where a single method call can behave differently based on the actual type of the object at runtime.

 **Abstraction**

-- Abstraction:

 - The process of hiding implementation details and showing only the essential features or functionality to the user.

 - Abstract Classes: